Bill Simmons: Personal life

-Simmons and his family established the Simmons Family Foundation.
-They made a scholarship gift to Northwestern University's Medill School of Journalism to support HBCU graduates.
+Simmons made a scholarship gift to Northwestern University's Medill School of Journalism to support HBCU graduates.
+Simmons also donated to the Earl Monroe New Renaissance Basketball School, a charter high school in the Bronx.

+Influence

 In May 2023, Simmons' reaction of sadness became a meme following the Celtics' Game 7 loss to the Heat.

-Influence

 Simmons also has created numerous internet memes, most notably the Ewing Theory (though the idea was originally proposed by a reader), The Tyson Zone, New Owner Syndrome, and the Manning Face.

+Simmons coined the name “Dorkapalooza” for the MIT Sloan Sports Analytics Conference.